LRNavin/big_data/Blog_post_lab2.md

 The next step is to check the how our cluster’s resources get utilized during the full dataset run.
 For this task, we used theGanglia.
 Such an analysis, would also help us optimise the cost of the run, by detecting places for improvements where resources are under used.
-The following analysis tasks were performed,

-1. Analyse CPU utilization of our Cluster and its Nodes.
-2. Analyse RAM usage of Cluster.
-3. Analyse Load of the Cluster.
-4. Analyse Network usage of Cluster.

 The above analysis tasks were performed using the graphs in Ganglia, seen in Fig- 5.

 ![Cluster Performance](https://github.com/LRNavin/big_data/blob/master/images/20ex/20ex_full.png)